richardatval/www.yesproject.org/what-we-believe.md

 __Our work is made up of three core beliefs:__

-We believe in a better you by offering:
+We believe in a better you by helping you to build a brighter future with our specialist needs and mentoring support and health and wellbeing programmes.

-* Mentoring services
-* Specialist needs support
-* Health and wellbeing programmes

-__We support you to achieve qualifications and new skills by offering courses in:__
+We support you to achieve qualifications and learn new skills by offering a range of courses.

-* Digital Media
-* Creative arts
-* Functional skills
-* Employability skills
-* Nationally recognised qualifications
-* Vocational skills

-__We know that work is waiting for you.
-We’ll help you get there by offering:__

-* Work placements and tours
-* Job application training and support
-* Business Start-Up
+We will get you ready for work through work placements, tours, job application support and business Start-Up.

 {% include box.html title="Ready to get started?" buttontext="Get started" url="#" %}